 - 24 hours after a customer buys your film, Killer Cosmonauts From Space Sector Zoop, they receive a message asking if they want to executive produce the sequel.

 - As both an author and musician, you want to automatically send your e-book customers a free track from your latest album after their purchase.
 You also want to send buyers of your album a free chapter from your latest e-book.

 - Sending a personal thank-you note after each purchase.

 A workflow can be sent out to the following groups of people:

 - Customers of a specific product (any workflows will stay in their Gumroad libraries as attached updates)

-The workflow will begin as soon as someone goes through the payment flow and actually buys a product from you (customers) or follows you (followers).
+The workflow will begin as soon as someone buys a product from you (customers) or follows you (followers).

 Customers of pre-order products will only receive workflows as soon as they have been charged (i.e. when the pre-order is released).
-If you want a customer of a pre-order to receive emails from you before the product is released, you need to send them these emails via the Updates tab.
-Learn more about updates here.
+If you want a customer of a pre-order to receive emails from you before the product is released, you need to send them these emails via the Posts dashboard.
+Learn more about posts here.

 Step 1: Set it up

 Go to your Customers dashboard and click on the Workflows tab.
 Click the green New workflow button to create a new workflow.